aboerhave/react-gallery/README.md

 3. The red button may be clicked to permanently delete the entire image entry.
 This cannot be undone.

-4. A new image may inserted by putting its path into the box above the images, with description text in the right box.
+4. A new image may be inserted by putting its path into the box above the images, with description text in the right box.
 I limited characters to 75 here so they will all fit in the picture when displayed.

 ## Built With